openstack-archive/senlin/doc/source/user/policy_types/scaling.rst

-Senlin has carefully designed the builtin policy types so that for scaling policies, you can attach more than one instance of the same policy type but you may get an error when you are attempting to attach two polcies of anther type (say ``senlin.policy.deletion``) to the same cluster.
+Senlin has carefully designed the builtin policy types so that for scaling policies, you can attach more than one instance of the same policy type but you may get an error when you are attempting to attach two policies of anther type (say ``senlin.policy.deletion``) to the same cluster.

 The value of the ``event`` property indicates when the policy will be checked.